BradBKaiBuffs/Capstone/Assignment 3/ReadMe.md

 # What I wish I knew
 ---
+* **API Rate Limiting and Throttling**: I'd like to learn tools like Postman to test APIs.
+I'd also would like to implement basic limits using tools in AWS and Azure.
+* **Services Architecture**: I'd like to gain experience in services like monolithic or microservices.
+This would mean exploring tools like Docker and Kubernetes.

 # Summary statement of capabilities, competencies and preparedness
 ---
+Every project or assignment that I've built and successfully completed has involved aspects of software systems.
+Whether it was front-end interfaces to back-end logic and database integration, I have moved towards the goal of mastery with each step.
+These fundamentals have been layers of a canvas that allows me to apply my knowledge in future projects that are more complex.

 # Prepardness for portfolio and prototype representative project
 ---
+I am prepared to apply what I learned in my Software System courses in my capstone prototype and portfolio.
+My strengths in Django, web development and machine learning integration positoin me to build scalable, intelligrent applications.
+I still have areas that I need to grow in but I have built a foundation an drive where I can learn on the go as I progress through a project.

 # How Software Systems integrates
 ---